BerndHagen/WaveShaper-Audio-Processing-Studio/README.md

 - **Gaming:** Spatial audio enhancement for games with balanced effects
 - **Piano:** Warm mid-range focus for keyboard and piano music
 - **Cinema:** Full spectrum enhancement for movie soundtracks and immersive audio
+- **Full Bass:** Extreme low-end emphasis across the sub and bass range for bass-heavy listening
+- **Full Treble:** Extreme high-frequency boost with rolled-off lows for air, sparkle and brilliance
+- **Lofi:** Rolled-off highs and warm lows for a vintage lofi character
 - **Soft:** Gentle, relaxed sound with reduced highs for easy listening

 ### **Custom Presets**